niall-byrne/profile-generator/{{cookiecutter.profile_slug}}/README.md

 The template has generated you a development environment for a [Mac Maker](https://github.com/osx-provisioner/mac_maker.git) machine profile, with [functional CI](./.github/workflows/push.yml).

 The default configuration has some excellent functionality out of the box:
-- Installs the [Homebrew](https://brew.sh/) and [Xcode](https://developer.apple.com/xcode/) cli tools automatically.
-  - You may see a "Please Install Me" Xcode popup dialogue, safely ignore this and wait for your finished Mac.
-- A centralized package manifest in the [profile/vars/main.yml](./profile/vars/main.yml) file.
+- Installs the [Homebrew](https://brew.sh/) cli tools and the content of the centralized package manifest in the [profile/vars/main.yml](./profile/vars/main.yml) file.
 - A functional [ClamAV](https://github.com/Cisco-Talos/clamav) install to protect you against malicious downloads.
 - Node.js and Python, managed by [asdf](https://asdf-vm.com/#/).
   - Activate these language installs by following [these](https://asdf-vm.com/#/core-manage-asdf) instructions for your shell.

-- Easily mix and match Ansible roles in the [profile/install.yml](./profile/install.yml) file.
+Extend this further by mixing and matching Ansible roles in the [profile/install.yml](./profile/install.yml) file.

-#### Important Note about ClamAV on Catalina and Big Sur
+#### Am Important Note about ClamAV on Catalina and Later

 - To get the most out of your ClamAV install, make sure you grant it "Full Disk Access".
 - Please take a quick look at the documentation [here](https://github.com/osx-provisioner/role-clamav).

-## This Looks Complicated, How Can I Customize This?
+## This Looks Complicated, How Can I Customize It?

 Start [here](./profile/vars/main.yml), it's really much simpler than you might think.